 a sign reading Pacific Coast Trail, with a hand-drawn arrow pointing

 to the left.
 You'll descend log stairs.
 At the base, go right,

 then left down through an unpromising-looking rocky shoot (this may

 not be signed).
 Descend the rock and wood stairs, then continue to

 follow the trail downhill.
 Look for clarkia, California poppy, and

-checker-blooms in winter.
+checker-blooms in late winter.
 The trail meets up with the paved road again.

 reaches a T junction.
 The trail to the left, Old Bunker Road, is an option